ruFFaa/AgentVault/docs/security.md

 > **Note:** For the official security policy and vulnerability reporting process, please see the [Security Policy](security_policy.md) document.

-This document details the security mechanisms, considerations, and best practices...
-Security is a fundamental aspect of the AgentVault ecosystem, designed to enable trustworthy interactions between agents and protect user/developer credentials.
-This document details the security mechanisms, considerations, and best practices.
+This document details the security mechanisms, considerations, and best practices within the AgentVault ecosystem.
+Security is fundamental to enabling trustworthy interactions between agents and protecting user/developer credentials.

 ## Authentication